 - Consideration will be given for number of high schools attended when there was limited opportunity to participate in activities due to frequent school transfer.

 - Judges’ overall evaluation of the application data.

 PRESENTED BY THE AIR COMMANDO ASSOCIATION

-- This scholarship is based on scholastic achievement, financial need and extracurricular activities and interests with special emphasis on applicants who have demonstrated support for veterans and humanitarian community efforts.
+- This scholarship is based on scholastic achievement, financial need and extracurricular activities and interests with special emphasis on applicants that are interested in pursuing a career in aviation, specifically pilot training.

 - Official verification of the recipient’s registration/enrollment from the institution of higher learning must be received by ACA prior to distribution of funds.

 - The ACA Treasurer will mail the scholarship check directly to the Financial Aid Office at the school of choice.
 The Financial Aid Office will be instructed the winner may use the money only for tuition and academic expenses paid through the Financial Aid Office.

 - If the winner transfers to another school before using all available funds, the Financial Aid Office may transfer remaining funds to the Financial Aid Office of the school where the student is transferring.
 The Financial Aid Office must notify ACA of such transfer.

 - If the winner ceases to attend classes at the school of choice and does not transfer to another school, the Financial Aid Office will return any moneys remaining in the fund to ACA.

 - The $4,000 will be returned to Dave Krebs Scholarship Fund should the winner receive a full scholarship from any source after accepting the ACA Scholarship.
 ACA considers a full scholarship to be one that covers tuition and on-campus room and board for four years.